WHO WE ARE

 Check out this short video from our friends at Twelve Plus to see our mission and impact in motion -- and to meet a few of our youth employees!

-To connect with and support homeless youth, our community, and our Earth through bikes, business and relationships.
+Full Cycle's mission is to connect with and support unhoused youth, our community, and our Earth through bikes, business, and relationships.

 In 2002, FC Founder and Director Matt Tennant, then an outreach worker early in his career, began bringing bikes to his job at a local youth homeless shelter as a way to pass the time while working overnights.
 It soon became apparent that the residents of the shelter were interested and ready to learn about fixing bikes, and could also really use affordable, reliable transportation.
 Perhaps even more importantly, while changing a tire or cleaning a chain, young people who had been guarded or withdrawn began to open up and talk with him about their lives.